ifpb/javascript-guide/ecma/statements-and-declarations/README.md

 // 90 91 92 93 94 95 96 97 98 99
 ```

+### for...in

-### for...in: Iterates over the enumerable properties of an object
+Iterates over the enumerable properties of an object:

 ```js
 let numbers = [1, 2, 3, 4]